Shaking my Paracas

 I had lunch at a small fishing harbor called Lagunillas Bay where, looking at the boats lining the bay, I ate what I imagined had to be the freshest ceviche of the trip.
 I expect there’s more to see in the reserve but this stop ended my brief visit.

 I reached the station about an hour before the scheduled departure so this wait, combined with the long bus ride ahead, gives me a chance to share some more information about Peru’s capital city.
-Or you can skip the next section and simply take a look at the rest of the pictures from Paracas.
+Or you can skip that section and simply take a look at the rest of the pictures from Paracas.

 This entry was posted in South America 2019.
 Bookmark the permalink.